-The average harvest rate in terminal area fisheries for the five index populations (i.e., Skagit River summer/winter run; Snohomish winter run; Green winter run; Puyallup winter run; and Nisqually winter run) under implementation of the proposed actions is anticipated to be below 4.2 percent based on the similarity of catch patterns and fishing regulations (Speaks 2017).
-This expectation is substantiated by the consistent pattern of significantly lower harvest rates observed in recent years described in Section 2.3.1 and summarized in Table 11, which showed a 62% reduction in the average terminal harvest rate for the five index populations.
+The average harvest rate in terminal area fisheries for the four index populations (i.e. Snohomish winter run; Green winter run; Puyallup winter run; and Nisqually winter run) under implementation of the proposed actions is anticipated to be below 4.2 percent based on the similarity of catch patterns and fishing regulations (Shaw 2018).
+This expectation is substantiated by the consistent pattern of significantly lower harvest rates observed in recent years described in Section 2.4.1 and summarized in Table 13, which showed a 64% reduction in the average terminal harvest rate for the five index populations.
 The harvest rate of 4.2 percent was the assessment of impacts at the time of listing that provided the basis for the conclusion that the regime had largely addressed the threat of decline to the listed DPS posed by harvest.

-Therefore, based on the best available information, the anticipated impacts to Puget Sound steelhead populations under the proposed actions, are expected to remain low and consistent with levels that NMFS has previously concluded unlikely to substantially affect the abundance and overall productivity of Puget Sound steelhead.
+Therefore, based on the best available information, the anticipated impacts to Puget Sound steelhead populations under the proposed actions, are expected to remain low and consistent with levels that NMFS has previously concluded are unlikely to substantially affect the abundance and overall productivity of Puget Sound steelhead.